AlaaMohamedy/Optical-Recognition-of-Handwritten-Digits/README.md

 # Optical-Recognition-of-Handwritten-Digits
-Optical Recognition of Handwritten Digits using DNN
+Optical Recognition of Handwritten Digits with {test accuracy: 98.055%)